Kirkbymoorside: Governance

-An electoral ward in the same name exists.
-The population of this ward at the 2011 Census was 3,444.
+Kirkbymoorside is in the Thirsk and Malton constituency, which is represented in the UK Parliament by Kevin Hollinrake of the Conservative Party.

+From 1974 until 2023 Kirkbymoorside was part of the district of Ryedale in the county of North Yorkshire.
+Since 2023, it has been part of the unitary authority area of North Yorkshire.
+Kirkbymoorside is part of the Kirkbymoorside and Dales electoral division, which is represented on the North Yorkshire Council by Greg White of the Conservative Party.

+As a town and civil parish, Kirkbymoorside also has a town council, with 7 elected councillors.
+It is responsible for a number of local services.

 Economy

-The town is home to one of the few remaining British producers of light aircraft, Slingsby Aviation.
+The town was home to one of the few remaining British producers of light aircraft, Slingsby Aviation.
 (The other is Britten-Norman on the Isle of Wight).
-Many sub-sea vehicles and robots are also manufactured at Slingsby Aviation, which is located roughly 1 mile south of the town centre.
+Many sub-sea vehicles and robots are manufactured at Forum Energy Technologies (formerly Perry Slingsby Systems) which is located on the same site, roughly 1 mile south of the town centre.

 Culture and community

 The town is home to Kirkbymoorside Town Brass Band, which has achieved success on a national level, most recently winning the North of England Brass Band First Section Championship in 2004, 2008 and 2015.
 As a result of their 2008 success, the band competed in the National Finals in Harrogate on 28 September 2008 and claimed 3rd place overall.

 The anarchist poet and art critic Herbert Read was born in the hamlet of Muscoates, about four miles (6.4 km) south of Kirkbymoorside.
 The area surrounding the town provided some of the inspiration for his only completed novel, The Green Child.

 The town hosts the Ryedale Show, an annual agricultural show, and became one of three main locations where Daisybeck Studios filmed the Channel 5 series The Yorkshire Vet.